Amendments to appendices 3 and 4 of the OECD Council Decision, relating to plastic wastes, have been adopted:

 OECD CONTROL SYSTEM FOR WASTE RECOVERY

-This OECD Control System, which is established by Council Decision [C(2001)107/FINAL], aims at facilitating trade of recyclables in an environmentally sound and economically efficient manner by using a simplified procedure as well as a risk-based approach to assess the necessary level of control for materials.
+Established by the OECD Council Decision [OECD/LEGAL/0266], the OECD Control System for waste recovery aims at facilitating trade of recyclables in an environmentally sound and economically efficient manner by using a simplified procedure as well as a risk-based approach to assess the necessary level of control for materials.
 Wastes exported outside the OECD area, whether for recovery or final disposal, do not benefit from this simplified control procedure.

 The OECD Control System is based on two types of control procedures: